Book an appointment using SetMore

 How does Islam treat child custody from the vantage point of a mother?

-Within Islamic law, a doctrine known as Hadana instructs Muslims how to deal with issues regarding a child's physical custody- what we in Texas may call possession of a child.
+Within Islamic law, a doctrine known as Hadana instructs Muslims how to deal with issues regarding a child’s physical custody- what we in Texas may call possession of a child.
 Unlike in American civil law, this doctrine automatically grants physical custody of a child to the father.
-However, the age at which this is done varies depending on your country around the world.
+However, the age at which countries around the world implement this varies.
 In the United States, Texas included, the law does not distinguish or give preference to a parent based on their sex regarding possession/child custody issues.

 Can an Islamic divorce agreement be enforced in American civil law courts?

-In conjunction with a divorce in the Islamic faith, any agreement made between spouses is construed under general contract law by American civil law courts rather than as a religious document.
-As discussed in yesterday's blog post, courts often interpret these divorce agreements as akin to an American prenuptial agreement.
+American civil law courts interpret any agreement between spouses made in conjunction with an Islamic divorce under general contract law, rather than as a religious document.
+As discussed in yesterday’s blog post, courts often interpret these divorce agreements as akin to an American prenuptial agreement.

 We see happening with some frequency that a husband who has agreed to a division of property and child custody within an Islamic divorce agreement will then attempt to have the divorce agreement upheld by a family law court.
 This is since his responsibilities to pay money for support are much less in a Muslim divorce agreement that he would be responsible for under an American family law order.

-If the agreement was signed in another country, the husband could hire an attorney and present an argument that the country's law where the contract was signed should apply in this case.
+If the agreement was signed in another country, the husband could hire an attorney and argue that the law of the country where the contract was signed should apply in this case.
 On the other hand, if the marriage were short, the wife would often present these arguments because we would stand to retain from marriage would be far more significant in an Islamic divorce agreement than under a civil court order.

-Muslim wives can also present an argument that only is she entitled to her share of assets and property under a Muslim divorce agreement but can also seek a separate return under civil law provisions.
+Muslim wives can also argue that they are entitled not only to their share of assets and property under a Muslim divorce agreement but can also seek a separate return under civil law provisions.

 An example to illustrate the points we have raised thus far

-Instead of merely reciting what the law is in Islam and how it could be applied by courts here in Texas and the United States as a whole, let's use a hypothetical example to illustrate our points.
+Instead of simply reciting Islamic law and how courts in Texas and the United States may apply it, let’s use a hypothetical example to illustrate our points.

 Suppose that you and your husband agreed to a payment of $15,000 from your husband to you as a part of your divorce within an Islamic divorce agreement.
 After your husband failed to pay you the agreed-to amount, you filed an enforcement suit in a Harris County family law court seeking to have the court enforce the Islamic divorce agreement.
 Your court could uphold the terms of the deal based on contract law alone and not on any theories based on Islam.

 How can you ensure that this is an outcome in your situation?
-While I can't tell you that there are surefire ways to do so, you could always videotape the signed agreement to show that the deal was freely and voluntarily entered into.
+While I can’t tell you that there are surefire ways to do so, you could always videotape the signed agreement to show that the deal was freely and voluntarily entered into.
 These are general principles that aid in enforcing a contract in United States civil law.
-Thus, no analysis would be needed for your divorce agreement under the religious law of Islam.
+Thus, your divorce agreement under Islamic religious law would not require any analysis.

 Questions on Islamic divorce and its effect on a civil divorce in Texas?
 Contact the Law Office of Bryan Fagan, PLLC